Qarik-Group/concourse-tutorial/README.md

 ```

 Revisit the dashboard UI and the orange resource will change to black if it can successfully fetch the new `git@gist.github.com:XXXX.git` repo.

+The `bump-timestamp-file.yml` uses a different base image `docker:///concourse/concourse-ci`.
+The reason is that we need access to the `git` CLI, and specifically the `git clone` command.
+The contents of this Docker image are described at https://github.com/concourse/concourse/blob/master/ci/dockerfiles/concourse-ci/Dockerfile

 ## Continuing the tutorial